sal55/langs/README.md

 This github site is used for associated resources such as docs, source backups, benchmark results, and the odd binary.
 Most projects are written in my M language, but the master sources and development are on my home PC.

-Currently I'm working on a version 8 of my M compiler (codenamed BB below), but it's been going in various different directions for months.
-It is gradually converging towards a scheme where AST is directly converted to native code, but using the operand model of the stack IL.
+Currently I'm working on a version 8 of my M compiler (codenamed BB below).

 ### Current Set of Languages
 ````